telerik/winforms-docs/map/features/minimap.md

 # MiniMap

-The mini map feature is responsible for displaying a certain part of the wordl at a different zoom level compared to the main map control and thus allowing easier navigation.
-It is enabled by default and it is painted in the top right corner of the viewport.
+The mini map feature is responsible for displaying a certain part of the world at a different zoom level compared to the main map control and thus allowing easier navigation.
+It is enabled by default and it is painted in the top right corner of the view port.

 >caption Figure 1: MiniMap